-On February 22, 2012, the Board of Directors established a deferred share unit plan (the "DSU Plan") for Directors.
+On April 18, 2017, the Company's deferred share unit plan (the "DSU Plan") was amended and restated to effect minor changes of a "house-keeping nature" and to cure ambiguity in certain plan provisions by the insertion of clarifying language.
+The changes included clarifying the method of determining the date of payment of a redemption amount to which a participant is entitled under the DSU Plan.
 The DSU Plan is intended to allow participants to participate in the long-term success of Sienna and promote a greater alignment of interests between the participants and Shareholders of the Company, while reducing the cash requirements of Sienna, to the extent that participants elect to receive their fees in the form of notional Common Shares (deferred share units or "DSUs").
-Each member of the Board that is not also an employee of the Company, at his or her discretion, is eligible to participate in the DSU Plan.
+Each member of the Board who is not also an employee of the Company, at his or her discretion, is eligible to participate in the DSU Plan.
 Under the DSU Plan, each such Director is entitled to elect to have up to 100% of his or her annual retainer fees in respect of his or her services as a Director and/or committee chair contributed to the DSU Plan.
 In satisfaction of such fees, the participant is credited that number of DSUs equal to the quotient obtained by dividing the fees payable by the volume weighted average closing price of the Common Shares on the TSX for the five trading days immediately preceding the date of payment.
 In addition, the Company matches all DSUs so credited, such that the number of DSUs credited to such Director is equal in value to two times the contributed fees.